kiflycules/launchr/README.md

 **Configs Module**
 - Track and manage configuration files with categories and descriptions
-- Open configs in editor (respects $EDITOR or custom per-config editor)
+- Open configs in editor in new terminal window (respects $EDITOR or custom per-config editor)
 - Create timestamped backups of config files
 - Preview config contents with syntax highlighting (scrollable with ↑↓, Esc to exit)
 - Syntax highlighting for JSON, YAML, TOML, INI, bash, SSH, Git, Docker, and more
 - Copy config contents to clipboard
-- Open config directory in file manager
 - Search configs by name, path, category, or description
 - Auto-detects common configs on first run (bash, zsh, git, ssh, vim)
 - Shows file size and last modified time